MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md

 6. Upgrade or update PRIMARY1

 ## Upgrade Update SQL Server Instances with Multiple Availability Groups
  If you are running multiple availability groups with primary replicas on separate server nodes (an Active/Active configuration), the upgrade path involves more failover steps to preserve high availability in the process.
-Suppose you are running three availability groups on three server nodes as shown in the following table, and all secondary replicas are running in synchronous-commit mode.
+Suppose you are running three availability groups on three server nodes with all replicas in synchronous commit mode as shown in the following table:

 |Availability Group|Node1|Node2|Node3|
 |------------------------|-----------|-----------|-----------|